ahmed-sherif24/ProbabilityDistributions-1/README.md

 # Probability Distributions
 ## This project demonstrate Two main distributions
 ### 1- Discrete:
+	Bernoulli
+	Binomial
+	Geometric
+	Uniform
+	Poisson

 ### 2- Continuous:
+	Uniform
+	Exponential
+	Gaussian

-supporting by real examples foreach one !
+supporting by (2-4) real life examples that uses some of these random variables.